aitgon/vtam/doc/content/tutorial.rst

 You can have more count detail in each category in the tmp files listed in the *sortreads_samplecount.tsv* file

-Run the *TaxAssign* rule
+Run the *TaxAssign_bak* rule
 -------------------------------------------------------------------------

-We can continue with the *TaxAssign* rule.
+We can continue with the *TaxAssign_bak* rule.
 This rule is long, so be patient or test it with smaller datasets.

 .. code-block:: bash

-    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t TaxAssign
+    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t TaxAssign_bak

 This rule determine the LTG (Lower taxonomic group) for each variant